SimonSunW/LabviewChat/README.md

 # LabviewChat
 UDP chat service for labview

-TODO:
+##TODO:
-Add centrally managed server for handshaking fix formatting of chat window allow for enter to send message
+1. add centrally managed server for handshaking
+2. fix formatting of chat window
+3. allow for enter to send message